 - Lorraine knew it was the same furniture –

-Witnessed a session of communication with Lorraine and the ghosts.
-He passed out, later finding out it was from heart palpitations.
+An investigator from Duke University witnessed a communication session with her and the ghosts.
+Something caused him to pass out, finding out later it was heart palpitations.

-A non-believer – –
+A non-believer named Kaplan – –

 Lorraine Warren says it all

 In June of 2010, Lorraine Warren spoke at an event inside the Alumnae Theatre in Toronto.
 I was part of a promotion team for the event.

 This was only 4 years after Ed’s death.
 Accompanied by her son-in-law Tony Spera, she put on a very eye-opening, convincing presentation of a storied career.